sohamkamani/new-and-awesome/README.md

 ### [Swift](https://github.com/matteocrippa/awesome-swift)

 - [UIDropDown](https://github.com/igongora/UIDropDown) - An elegant dropdown for iOS written in Swift.
+- [Wallet](https://github.com/rshevchuk/Wallet) - A replica of the Apple's Wallet interface.
+Add, delete or present your cards and passes.

 ### [Swift → Playgrounds](https://github.com/uraimo/Awesome-Swift-Playgrounds)

 - [AudioKit Playground Book](http://github.com/audiokit/AudioKitPlaygroundBook) - A set of playgrounds using AudioKit designed for the iOS10 Playgrounds app.
+- [AudioKit Playground Book](https://github.com/audiokit/AudioKitPlaygroundBook) - A set of playgrounds using AudioKit designed for the iOS10 Playgrounds app.
+- [Ray tracing Playground](https://github.com/mhorga/Raytracing) - A playground and a series of articles on ray tracing, see also part 2, 3, 4, 5

 ## Back-End Development